 Both Sean Maher (Simon) and Summer Glau (River) have appeared in Arrow (2012), as Mark Scheffer/Shrapnel and Isabel Rochev/Ravenger respectively.
 Though they didn't share any episodes or scenes together.

 Media coverage of Joss Whedon's shows often mention his practice of gathering cast members and other friends at his house to hold informal readings of Shakespeare's plays.
 Whedon's enthusiasm for Shakespeare's plays is reflected in a number of references throughout Firefly.
 These include the names of several planets visited by the Firefly crew (Ariel and Miranda are both characters from The Tempest) and plot devices (in both "Ariel" and "The Message," different characters take a drug that slows their physiological functions enough to make them appear to be dead; this completely fictional drug is a major plot device from Romeo and Juliet, which Shakespeare wrote in the 1590s).
 Whedon's Shakespeare readings eventually developed into a feature film version of Much Ado About Nothing (released in 2012), which also starred Firefly regulars Nathan Fillion and Sean Maher.

 Summer Glau later went on to star in another science fiction TV series "Terminator: The Sarah Connor Chronicles", which is based on the films starring Arnold Schwarzenegger.
-In that series, Glau starred as Cameron Phillips, an mysterious teenage girl whom is revealed to be a female Cyborg from a post-apocalyptic future.
-The character of Cameron Phillips had been written with Summer Glau in mind for the role and Glau had got the part partially due to the strength of her fight scenes in the film "Serenity" which is a sequel to "Firefly".
+In that series, Glau starred as Cameron Phillips, a mysterious teenage girl who is revealed to be a female Cyborg from a post-apocalyptic future.
+The character of Cameron Phillips had been written with Summer Glau in mind for the role and Glau got the part partly due to the strength of her fight scenes in the film "Serenity", which is a sequel to "Firefly".